Eton College: Establishment

-It was intended to have formidable buildings (Henry intended the nave of the College Chapel to be the longest in Europe) and several religious relics, supposedly including a part of the True Cross and the Crown of Thorns.
+It was intended to have formidable buildings; Henry intended the nave of the College Chapel to be the longest in Europe, and several religious relics, supposedly including a part of the True Cross and the Crown of Thorns.
 He persuaded the then Pope, Eugene IV, to grant him a privilege unparalleled anywhere in England: the right to grant indulgences to penitents on the Feast of the Assumption.
 The college also came into possession of one of England's Apocalypse manuscripts.

 However, when Henry was deposed by King Edward IV in 1461, the new King annulled all grants to the school and removed most of its assets and treasures to St George's Chapel, Windsor, on the other side of the River Thames.
 Legend has it that Edward's mistress, Jane Shore, intervened on the school's behalf.
 She was able to save a good part of the school, although the royal bequest and the number of staff were much reduced.
 Construction of the chapel, originally intended to be slightly over twice as long, with 18, or possibly 17, bays (there are eight today) was stopped when Henry VI was deposed.
 Only the Quire of the intended building was completed.
-Eton's first Headmaster, William Waynflete, founder of Magdalen College, Oxford and previously Head Master of Winchester College, built the ante-chapel that completed the chapel.
+Eton's first Head Master, William Waynflete, founder of Magdalen College, Oxford and previously headmaster of Winchester College, built the ante-chapel that completed the chapel.
 The important wall paintings in the chapel and the brick north range of the present School Yard also date from the 1480s; the lower storeys of the cloister, including College Hall, were built between 1441 and 1460.

-As the school suffered reduced income while still under construction, the completion and further development of the school has since depended to some extent on wealthy benefactors.
+As the school suffered reduced income while still under construction, the completion and further development of the school have since depended to some extent on wealthy benefactors.
 Building resumed when Roger Lupton was Provost, around 1517.
 His name is borne by the big gatehouse in the west range of the cloisters, fronting School Yard, perhaps the most famous image of the school.
 This range includes the important interiors of the Parlour, Election Hall, and Election Chamber, where most of the 18th century "leaving portraits" are kept.

 "After Lupton's time, nothing important was built until about 1670, when Provost Allestree gave a range to close the west side of School Yard between Lower School and Chapel".
 This was remodelled later and completed in 1694 by Matthew Bankes, Master Carpenter of the Royal Works.
 The last important addition to the central college buildings was the College Library, in the south range of the cloister, 1725–29, by Thomas Rowland.
 It has a very important collection of books and manuscripts.